 In addition to the community of liveaboards, here you will also find ships that cruise the river, such as the Odyssey, and other smaller, personal craft.
 This marina berths 310 ships, around 100 of which house liveaboards.

 The Navy Yard area has been seeing plenty of new commercial and residential developments in recent years and is one of DC’s hottest neighborhoods.
 Here you’ll find Nationals Park, home to Major League Baseball’s Washington Nationals, the Yards Park, and more.

 The SW Waterfront and Navy Yard area is filled with affordable entertainment, from $5 jazz concerts to outdoor yoga – not to mention the incredible collection of Smithsonian museums that can be found just up the road.
 The dining options are diverse, including a wide array of ethnic options as well as more traditionally American style restaurants.

 While it has a long history, much of the housing in SW Waterfront dates back to the 1950s, when the neighborhood was the focus of an urban renewal project.
 Tucked away amid mid-century modern townhouses and mid-rise condos, however, you will still find well-preserved 18th century rowhouses.

 The neighborhood is also the site of a major redevelopment.
 The Wharf, a 24-acre mixed-use waterfront project, is set to transform the face of the neighborhood and offer even more housing options.

 The real estate market in Navy Yard and SW Waterfront is mostly townhomes, condos, and apartment buildings, but there are a few single-family properties available if you know where to look.
 Navy Yard is characterized by large townhomes and condos, many of which have 4 bedrooms.

-To learn more about the homes for sale in these areas, browse the listings on our website.
+To learn more about the available homes for sale in DC’s best neighborhoods, contact us or browse the listings on our website.